Shore_Still.jpg

 History –

 Ana’s work draws on the depth and beauty of our collective imagination.
-Her paintings invite the viewer to experience a space in time through story and emotion, drawing them beyond the surface of the canvas and into the richness of a grander vision.
+Her paintings invite the viewer to experience a space in time through memory and emotion, drawing them beyond the surface of the canvas and into a world that’s seemingly familiar, yet still undefinable.

 Born in Curitiba, Brazil, Ana developed a love for the arts at an early age.
 Surrounded by passionate painters and architects, she was quickly drawn in by the beauty of their creative spirits and the alluring power of a blank page.